“Welcoming surf, yoga and spa resort on a glorious golden beach, with kids club and four restaurants”

 - Charming helpful staff

-- Under an hour from Agadir airport, and 2 hours from Essaouira, so access is straightforward.
+- Under an hour from Agadir airport, and two hours from Essaouira, so access is straightforward.
 If you're planning to explore you'll need a car, but otherwise you can easily travel by taxi transfer (book travel and excursions at reception)

 - We found the heated pools a bit chilly when we stayed in February, we are assured they are now heated to 24ºC